Home » Recipes » Dessert Recipes » Grilled Peaches with Vanilla Lime Glaze

 Lana Stuart.

-Grilled peach halves on a white serving plate.
+Grilled peach halves on a white plate, topped with fresh basil leaves and a glistening glaze.

 Grilled Peaches with Vanilla Lime Glaze